 So I decided to put this guide together.
-(Because apparently it doesn’t exist anywhere else on the web.
-Why does no one talk about the really basic but important things you need to know as a beginner?)
 This is what I wish I’d known.

 What Goes on an Invoice?

 This is the big question, right?
 What the hell do you even need to include apart from the work you did, the amount you’re charging for it, and payment details?
 Well, there’s a whole bunch of stuff.

 Actually, before I go any further, a quick disclaimer: I’m not an accountant or a bookkeeper, or anything else to do with finances.
 This is just my way of doing things, and it works for me.
 I’m based on the UK, so maybe things are different where you live.
 They probably won’t be that different – the basics will be the same – but things like company registration numbers and VAT numbers and stuff will be different.
 So you should make sure to find out the exact rules for your own country.
 If you’re in the UK, you can find some official-shaped info here.

 Now we’ve got that over with, this is what needs to go on your invoices:

 - The word ‘Invoice’ – preferably in big shouty letters